How to Stay Motivated to Pay Off Debt

 Debt is a four letter word for a reason.
 I'm not here to convince you that you need to eliminate debt.
 You already know that, that's why you're here, so I'm not going to beleaguer the point.

-We're here to talk about when you're deep in the trenches of paying off your debt and struggling to staying motivated.
+We're here to talk about when you're deep in the trenches of paying off your debt and struggling to stay motivated.
 It happens to everybody.
 It's hard to not get exhausted when you feel like you're living a substandard life.
 You frequently find yourself thinking:

 - "How long is this going to take?"